The Energy Regulation and Markets Review: United Arab Emirates

 The UAE aims to produce a significant part (approximately 9 per cent) of its electricity from nuclear technology.
-A nuclear policy was released in 2008, since when the UAE has promulgated a regulatory framework for development of nuclear energy in the country.
-In addition to collaborating with the IAEA and the World Association of Nuclear Operators, the UAE has signed cooperation agreements with France (2008), Korea (2009), the United States (2009), the United Kingdom (2010), Australia (2012), Canada (2012), Russia (2012), Argentina (2013) and Japan (2013) for the development of peaceful use of nuclear energy.
+A nuclear policy was released in 2008, since the UAE has promulgated a regulatory framework for development of nuclear energy in the country.

 The UAE has been making rapid strides in establishing its first nuclear power station, the Barakah Nuclear Energy Plant (Barakah), in Abu Dhabi.
 The Emirates Nuclear Energy Corporation, an Abu Dhabi government-owned company, is constructing Barakah, which will have a total capacity of 5,600MW.
 The project consists of the construction and installation of four 1,400MW reactors.
-In February 2020, the FANR granted Unit 1 of the Barakah plant a licence to operate.
 Once the four reactors are online, the facility will deliver up to a quarter of the UAE's electricity needs.

 ii Energy efficiency and conservation